Section Nine: Commercial References in Television Programming

 9.24 Where a sponsorship credit is included in a programme trail, the credit must remain brief and secondary.

 9.25 Programme-related material may be sponsored and the sponsor may be credited when details of how to obtain the material are given.
 Any credit must be brief and secondary, and must be separate from any credit for the programme sponsor.

-9.26 Where a broadcaster invites viewers to take part in or otherwise interact with its programmes, it may only charge for such participation or interaction by means of premium rate telephone services or other telephony services based on similar revenue-sharing arrangements.
+9.26 Where a broadcaster invites viewers to take part in or otherwise interact with its programmes, it may only charge for such participation or interaction by means of controlled premium rate telephone services or other telephony services for which the revenue generated is shared between relevant parties.

-9.27 Premium rate telephony services will normally be regarded as products or services, and must therefore not appear in programmes, except where:
+9.27 Controlled premium rate telephony services will normally be regarded as products or services, and must therefore not appear in programmes, except where:

 a) they enable viewers to participate directly in or otherwise contribute directly to the editorial content of the programme; or